vaporsjs/ethers.js/packages/constants/README.md

 Etehreum Constants
 ==================

-This sub-module is part of the [ethers project](https://github.com/ethers-io/ethers.js).
+This sub-module is part of the [vapors project](https://github.com/vaporsjs/vapors.js).

-It contains many frequently used constants when dealing with Ethereum.
+It contains many frequently used constants when dealing with Vapory.

-For more information, see the [documentation](https://docs.ethers.io/v5/api/utils/constants/).
+For more information, see the [documentation](https://docs.vapors.io/v5/api/utils/constants/).

 Importing
 ---------

-Most users will prefer to use the [umbrella package](https://www.npmjs.com/package/ethers), but for those with more specific needs, individual components can be imported.
+Most users will prefer to use the [umbrella package](https://www.npmjs.com/package/vapors), but for those with more specific needs, individual components can be imported.

 ```javascript